neondatabase/website/content/docs/import/import-sample-data.md

 ## Load sample data with the Neon CLI

-Neon CLI command supports a `--psql` option that allows you to load data from a local data file when creating a Neon project, creating a branch, or creating a connection string.
+You can upload data with the Neon CLI by passing the `--psql` option, which calls the `psql` command line utility.

-The Neon CLI and `psql` must be installed.
+The Neon CLI and `psql` must be installed on your system.
 For installation instructions, see:

 - [Neon CLI — Install and connect](/docs/reference/cli-install)
 - [PostgreSQL Downloads](https://www.postgresql.org/download/) for `psql`